MichelleSetoboli/printf/README.md

 printf
-_printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that main School cohort 3 students have learned since starting the program on May 1, 2017.
+This _printf is a custom implementation of the C programming function printf.
+This project is a custom _printf() for learning purposes developed by cohort 10 students Tanya and Michelle.

 Prototype: int _printf(const char *, ...);